 Service Usage, see Access Control.

-When you list available or enabled APIs and services in a GCP project , the results include any public and private APIs you have access to.
-To learn more about listing enabled and available services in your GCP projects, see Listing Services.
+When you list available or enabled APIs and services in a Google Cloud project , the results include any public and private APIs you have access to.
+To learn more about listing enabled and available services in your Google Cloud projects, see Listing Services.